Tasmanian Government Railways: Transport Commission

 On 1 July 1939, the railway administration was absorbed into the newly created Transport Commission and became its Railway Branch.
-The Commission was empowered to co-ordinate and improve land transport within the State, and one of its policies was to encourage the use of the railway wherever possible.
-Consequently to aid the railway, Tasmania's road network was divided into nine road transport zones, with levies instituted against trucks which crossed between zones if they were in competition with the railways.
+The commission was empowered to co-ordinate and improve land transport within the State, and one of its policies was to encourage the use of the railway wherever possible.
+Consequently, to aid the railway, Tasmania's road network was divided into nine road transport zones, with levies instituted against trucks which crossed between zones if they were in competition with the railways.

 Centenary

-From 7 February – 14 February 1971, the TGR celebrated its centenary of operations, with special trains scheduled during this time for trips between Launceston and Deloraine with intermediate stops.
+From 7–14 February 1971, the TGR celebrated its centenary of operations, with special trains scheduled during this time for trips between Launceston and Deloraine with intermediate stops.
 Special fares were arranged for these trips, with return tickets between the two termini priced at $1.00 (approximately $9.74 in 2012).
 Trains were arranged with either single, double or triple-headed steam locomotives, depending on the type of stock and number of passengers carried.

 On 10 February, the official ceremony was held at Launceston Railway Station, with addresses from the Transport Commissioner George Webb and Minister for Transport Leonard Bessell, as well as the unveiling of a commemorative plaque by the then-Premier of Tasmania William Angus Bethune.
 Richard Green, the Mayor of Launceston, also presented the Guard of the centenary train with "Scrolls of Greetings", which were presented to the Wardens of the Municipalities of Evandale, Longford, Westbury and Deloraine.
 The Centenary Train also conveyed special mail from the Launceston Post Office, as well as politicians and invited guests.

 After the Centenary train, further special trains were run through to St Marys on the Fingal Line, south down to Ross on the Main Line, and as far up as Railton on the Western line.
 Several trains were also timetabled to pick up passengers flown from Melbourne to Western Junction.

 The centenary celebrations were overall viewed as an astounding success, with most seats booked on each special train.
 Aside from the use of one Y Class diesel locomotive on a train for "special guests", every train scheduled as part of the centenary used well-maintained steam locomotives that were still in use on Tasmanian main lines.

 Absorption

-In 1975, the Federal Whitlam Government sought to nationalise and take control of ailing state rail systems in a bid to revitalise them.
+In 1975, the Federal Whitlam government sought to nationalise and take control of ailing state rail systems in a bid to revitalise them.
 Tasmania accepted the proposed Australian National Railways Commission on 23 May 1975, and the Railways (Tasmania) Act 1975 was passed.
 The Commission took control from the Transport Commission on 1 July 1975.
 As a result of the transfer, the Tasmanian Government ceased claimancy for funds from the Commonwealth Grants Commission, and was relieved of its debt obligations and interest payments incurred for money borrowed from the Commonwealth in construction of the Bell Bay Line in 1971.